tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 > The result of each task will be collected via closure into the variable called `results`.

 Now as you can see here we have the same `done` helper function we've used in parallel execution pattern.
 This function is passed as callback to each task's invocation, but here has a slightly different behavior.
-When a task calls the done function at completion or rejection we have to count down the `running` variable in order to inform the execution that a task is finished and there is now room for another task to take action.
+When a task calls the done function at completion we have to count down the `running` variable in order to inform the execution that a task is finished and there is now room for another task to take action.

 ```javascript
 function execution(tasks, input, concurrency, callback) {